MiguelZablah/ReusableCode/README.md

 ﻿## Reusable Code

-This Proyect is for documentacion and easy acces to some stuff that I use personaly but you can use it if you wish maybe it helps you some one in some place...
+This Project is for documentation and easy acces to some stuff that I used personally but you can use it if you wish maybe it helps you or someone out there...

 ### Requierments
 All of this code uses JQuery